w3f/polkadot-wiki/docs/learn/learn-nominator.md

 :::

-Without the controller,
-[the stash account will be able to perform all staking-related transactions](./learn-staking-advanced.md/#stash-is-also-controller).
+If the future of nominating will be without a controller account, [the stash account will be able to perform all staking-related transactions](./learn-staking-advanced.md/#stash-is-also-controller).
 This means that the staking proxy of the stash will be able to sign for all staking-related transactions as well.
-The stash will be fully isolated (except if the user decides to change the staking proxy, or to attach different proxies to it).
+The stash will be fully isolated (except if the user decides to change the staking proxy of the stash, or to attach different proxies to the stash).

+### Rewards Payout Account

-As a nominator you will be asked to chose an account where rewards will be received.
-You chose
+As a nominator you will be asked to chose an account where rewards will be paid out.
+You can choose one of the following options:
-between:

 - back to staking: rewards are compounded to the bonded amount.
 - to stash: rewards are sent to the stash account as free balance.
 - to controller: rewards are sent to the controller account as a free balance.
-- to another account: rewards are sent to a user-defined account (not stash or controller)-
+- to another account: rewards are sent to a user-defined account (not stash or controller).

 :::info